cogilabs/GTFOBot/README.md

 The bot has an `echo` command, allowing admins to speak in his name (Real message author can still be checked in the logs channel(s)).  .

-## Trying/launching
+## Using/launching

-If you want to try Dauda, you can add it to your server by clicking this button:
+If you want to use or try Dauda, you can add it to your server by clicking this button:
 <p align="center"><a href="https://discord.com/api/oauth2/authorize?client_id=1050757215885209640&permissions=283736656976&scope=bot" target="_blank"><img alt="Add me on discord button" title="Add me on your discord server!" src="https://img.shields.io/badge/Add%20Dauda%20on-Discord-5865F2?style=for-the-badge"></a></p>

-**🔺 Keep in mind that it is still in active developement 🔺**

 If you want to launch it by yourself you'll need to:
 - Create a discord app on <https://discord.com/developers/>
 - Create a `config.json` file using the template [`template-config.json`](/template-config.json) and put your created bot's details inside of it
-- Run `npm install` in the project's folder to install dependencies
+- Run `npm install` in the project's folder to install the dependencies
 - Launch [`GTFOBot.js`](/GTFOBot.js) with node.js (this is the main program)
-- Deploy the commands by launching at least once [`deploy-commands-global.js`](/deploy-commands-global.js) (also with node.js)
+- Deploy the commands by launching (only once) [`deploy-commands-global.js`](/deploy-commands-global.js) (also with node.js)

+I do recommend the first option, in order to get the (frequent) updates automatically.